Asif-Iftekher-Pial/Senctam-Authentication/README.md

 **Installation**
 step 1-
-install this project like after making clone of any other projects from github step 2- run 'php artisan migrate:fresh --seed' it will generate 200 datas from factory so that we can download those data from hompage download button for testing the import data functionality
+Clone this project and install it Follow all the steps  from 2 to 5 :D step 2- run 'php artisan migrate:fresh --seed' it will generate 200 datas from factory so that we can download those data from hompage download button for testing the import data functionality